Lani Basa Is Building a Community of Empowered Women

 In 2016, Myra turned over the reins to Lani who became the organization’s sole owner and CEO.
 Since that time, The BWC has continued to thrive.
 Lani has grown a top-notch team of group facilitators who are true champions of women in business.
 She revamped the organization’s signature event, The BWC Annual Forum, bringing hundreds of women together for a day of inspiration, learning and networking.

-As The BWC celebrates its 10th year, Lani continues to build a community of empowered women while carrying out her big vision for the organization.
+Today, Lani continues to build a community of empowered women while carrying out her big vision for the organization.
 She hopes that will include having her own space someday.
-But for now, she has developed partnerships with The Coven and ModernWell, Minneapolis-based coworking spaces dedicated to supporting women.
+But for now, she has developed partnerships with The Coven and ModernWell, Minnesota-based coworking spaces dedicated to supporting women.
 She has also added social enterprise/nonprofit circles for women leading mission-driven businesses.
-In addition to the Annual Forum, The BWC now offers several professional development workshops on a variety of essential business topics.
+In addition to the Annual Forum, The BWC offers several professional development workshops on a variety of essential business topics.
 Members and the general public are invited to participate.

 Working with and supporting women has always come naturally to Lani.
 She attended an all-women’s college and worked with many women in leadership roles in the retail world for the first half of her career.
 But she knows women need access to resources to be successful in business.
 She believes that now more than ever it’s critical for all women to come together and lift up one another.
 And she plans to dedicate the next decade of her career to doing just that.